cloudozer/disco/docs/indp.md

 #### Connection lost

-If box loses one of its connections it send a simple broadcast to all its ports and pushes TS to its broadcast archive.
+If box looses one of its connections it send a simple broadcast to all its ports and pushes TS to its broadcast archive.

 ```Erlang